'You can't fake your way' - Solskjaer hails Man Utd squad mentality | Goal.com

 Ole Gunnar Solskjaer said he does not want “fake” players in his squad as he hailed the improved mentality of his Manchester United team.

-United host Aston Villa on New Year’s Day and a win would take them top of the Premier League after 16 games.
+United host Aston Villa on New Year’s Day and a win would take them level on points with Liverpool at the top of the Premier League after 16 games.

 The United boss said they had focused on improving the team’s mentality, focus and drive during pre-season and that they’re now starting to see the development.